 HSUK's comprehensive intercity connectivity and enhanced capacity will combine to create the possibility for step-change road-to-rail modal shift.
-Outline studies indicate that this modal shift could reduce transport CO2 emissions by up to 600MT over 40 years.
+Outline studies indicate that this modal shift could reduce transport CO2 emissions by up to 600Mt over 40 years.

-HS2's ultra-high speed and poor connectivity results in low modal shift, hence why it will only be carbon neutral, even after 60 years.
+HS2's ultra-high speed and poor connectivity will result in low modal shift.
+It will only be carbon neutral, even after 60 years.
 This is incompatible with the statutory 80% CO2 reduction target of the 2008 Climate Change Act.